Cornelio Malvasia

-Cornelio Malvasia, Marquis di Bismantova (1603 - 1664) was an Italian aristocrat, patron of astronomy and military leader.
+Cornelio Malvasia, Marquis of Bismantova (11 April 1603 – 29 March 1664) was an Italian aristocrat, patron of astronomy and military leader.

 Early life

 Malvasia was born in 1603 to an aristocratic family of Bologna and was the cousin of Carlo Cesare Malvasia.

 Military career

 During the Wars of Castro he led papal army cavalry against the Dukes of Parma.
 He became close to the nephews of Pope Urban VIII and his later correspondence and publications carried the Barberini crest; three bees.
 His cousin Carlo later received assistance, in Rome, from Barberini loyalist, Cardinal Marzio Ginetti.

 Despite the Duchy of Modena having sided with the Dukes of Parma during the Wars of Castro, Malvasia later became a military advisor to Alfonso IV d'Este, Duke of Modena.
 He was later named Marechal of the French army in Italy while Francesco II d'Este (later Duke of Modena after his father) was General of that army.

 In 1656 he visited Paris and received honours from King Louis XIV of France - a 400 doppie annual pension for his position of Marechal and a gift of a diamond bottoniera from Cardinal Mazarin.